Flag matroids with coefficients: Flag matroids

 A \textit{flag $F$-matroid} on $E$ is a sequence $\textbf{M} = (M_1, \dotsc, M_s)$ of $F$-matroids such that $M_j \twoheadrightarrow M_i$ for all $1 \leq i < j \leq s$.
 The sequence $\rk(\bM)=\big( \rk(\underline{M_1}), \dotsc, \rk(\underline{M_s}) \big)$ is called the \textit{rank of $\bM$}. \end{df}

-The identification of usual matroids with $\K$-matroids yields an identification of usual flag matroids with flag $\K$-matroids.
+The identification of classical matroids with $\K$-matroids yields an identification of classical flag matroids with flag $\K$-matroids.
 The proof of this fact relies, however, on the circuit-vector characterization of flag matroids.
 We postpone this discussion to \autoref{subsection: flag matroids as flag K-matroids}.